moubi/blog/content/blog/hoc-vs-hook/index.md

 }
 ```

 Now, I know you may say: _who uses jsx like that?
 You can obviously extract the form logic into another component and render it here instead_.
-Yes and you would be right - seems it is the right thing to do, but not always.
+Yes and you would be right - seems the correct thing to do, but not always.

 There are three general restrictions with hooks:
  1. you need react@16.8.0 (the one with hooks)